Top 51 Slang For Apparent – Meaning & Usage

 • A person might assert, “The logic behind their argument is irrefutable, and there is no room for doubt.”

-See also Top 30 Slang For Add On – Meaning & Usage
+See also Top 40 Slang For Makeup – Meaning & Usage